 - Be predictable and don’t weave.
 Ride in a straight line to make it easier for those riding behind you.

 - Don’t draft.
 Drafting in a crowd is dangerous to yourself and others around you.
-Drafting vehicles is also dangerous and will not be tolerated on the Colorado Cyclist Copper Triangle.
+Drafting vehicles is also dangerous and will not be tolerated.

 Food and Hydration

-Don’t put yourself in danger because you’re not drinking enough fluids.
+Please don’t put yourself in danger because you’re not drinking enough fluids.
 The temperature, wind, distance and previous day’s events all will determine your need for fluids.
-One rule of thumb is that a bicyclist should drink water every 14th minutes, but water is not enough.
-You should carry at least two water bottles with you.
-Because we sweat and lose those precious minerals when we exercise, we have to replace them through sports drinks and other fluids.
-And since certain beverages can hinder the effectiveness of some important vitamins and minerals, it’s a good idea to have some vitamins on hand.
+One rule of thumb is that a bicyclist should hydrate every 14 minutes.
+We recommend that you carry at least two water bottles; one with water and the other with an energy mix.
+It’s important to replenish those precious minerals when exercising.

-Sugar and carbohydrates keep your body going on the Colorado Cyclist Copper Triangle, but don’t try to eat them all at one sitting.
+Sugar and carbohydrates keep your body going on the Copper Triangle, but don’t try to intake them all at one sitting.
 It’s much better to eat several times a day than to try to pedal on a full stomach.
-And, as all seasoned Colorado Cyclist Copper Triangle riders know, there’s always a food stand just up ahead.
+And, as all seasoned Copper Triangle riders know, there’s always an aid station just up ahead.

 Understanding the meaning of each of these signs not only helps you, but also your fellow riders and drivers.
-Please take a moment to review these signs as you will see them throughout the Colorado Cyclist Copper Triangle route.
+Please take a moment to review these signs as you will see them all along the Copper Triangle route.

 Obey Traffic Regulations

 As a cyclist in Colorado, you are responsible to follow the same traffic regulations as other vehicles.
 Yes, bicycles are vehicles!
 This means stopping at red lights and stop signs, not crossing solid yellow lines and obeying all traffic laws.
-Ride on Right Side of Road Cyclists should always ride on the right side of the road.
-Since all roads utilized during Colorado Cyclist Copper Triangle are still open to motorists, we cannot ride on the left side of the road as well.
-There are townspeople that need to get to work, farmers tending to fields and others that should not be hindered by cyclists taking up both sides of the road.
-Hogging the roads might anger motorists and create a negative image of cyclists in their mind.
-Be a good guest and share the road!
-Let Other Cyclists Pass.
+Ride on Right Side of Road; cyclists should always ride on the right side of the road because the course is open to motorists.
+There are townspeople commuting to work, farmers tending to fields and others that should not be hindered by cyclists taking up the roadway.
+Hogging the roads might anger motorists and create a negative image of cyclists and give our event a poor reputation.
+Be a courteous guest and please share the road.

-You should ride as safely as possible to the right when possible.
+You should ride as safely as possible and as far right as possible.
 If you hear a cyclist sound off, “ON YOUR LEFT”, this means they are attempting to pass you on your left.
 Do not turn your head to the left to look as you could collide with the approaching cyclist, but rather acknowledge them with a simple “THANK YOU” and let them pass.
-Be courteous and let faster riders pass safely on your left.
-Do not force them into the left lane.
-If you want to hold a conversation, do not block the entire lane.
-Leave a passing lane in the right hand lane!
-Don’t Cross Solid Yellow Line.
+Be courteous and let faster riders pass.
+Do not force them into the left lane of the highway.
+If you want to hold a conversation, do not block the entire shoulder, please leave room to allow others to pass.
+And NEVER cross a solid yellow line.

 Car Up Car Back

 These commands should be sounded off to alert fellow cyclists that a vehicle is approaching from up ahead “CAR UP!!!!”or from behind “CAR BACK!!!”.
-Cyclists should ride with caution and attempt to ride as far to the right and single file to allow the vehicles to safely pass the cyclists.
-Be courteous to those that we share the road with!
+Cyclists should ride with caution, as far right as possible and single file to allow vehicles to safely pass.

 Sound Off When Passing